Hou-J/CS7NS1_RestServiceDevelopment/README.md

 Then I run my worker code again without making a new folder "pulledRepo", (which obivously I should check before I run), and the code in worker.py "rm my .git" deleted my .git folder, so all my git commit and log are gone (used to have more than 15 commits I think), and then the git logs which I pulled from python/core-workflow are here in my logs.

-I'm new to git and github, and I even find this issue last saturday (Dec 9), I tried to fix this in serverl ways, but failed.
+I'm new to git and github, and I didn't find this issue until last saturday (Dec 9), I tried to fix this in serverl ways, but failed.
 I even tried some file recovery applications, still, I cannot find the file that I accidently deleted.
 So I do not have my logs here in my repositorys.

 I'm so sorry that this happened, this obivious taught me a lesson and I will be more careful with my logs, .git folder and codes,